astropy/astropy-APEs/APE14.rst

         @property
         def axis_correlation_matrix(self):
             """
-            Returns an (n_world, n_pixel) matrix that indicates using booleans whether a given world coordinate depends on a given pixel coordinate.
+            Returns an ``(world_n_dim, pixel_n_dim)`` matrix that indicates using booleans whether a given world coordinate depends on a given pixel coordinate.
 This should default to a matrix where all elements are True in the absence of any further information.
 For completely independent axes, the diagonal would be True and all other entries False.
+The pixel axes should be ordered in the ``(x, y)`` order, where for an image, ``x`` is the horizontal coordinate and ``y`` is the vertical coordinate.
             """

         def pixel_to_world_values(self, *pixel_arrays):